-Yorkie Poo is a small-sized breed with a big personality.
-These adorable pups are known to be independent, feisty, and even stubborn at times.
+The Yorkie-Poo is a small-sized breed with a big personality.
+These adorable pups are known to be independent, feisty, and sometimes stubborn.

-The Yorkiepoo is a hybrid of the miniature poodle and the Yorkshire Terrier.
-They are a beautiful mixture of both these breeds, Yorkiepoo’s are energetic, affectionate, smart and sensitive dogs.
+The Yorkipoo is a hybrid of the miniature or toy poodle and the Yorkshire Terrier.
+Retaining the best of both breeds, Yorkipoo’s are energetic, affectionate, smart dogs.

-The Yorkiepoo is a relatively new breed, and they have only known to be around the past ten years.
-These cute creatures are easy to train, but they are -somewhat clingy.
-They crave attention and are not a good fit for families with kids.
+The Yorkipoo is a relatively new cross that has only been around the past ten years.
+These cute creatures are easy to train, but they are sometimes clingy.
+They like attention and are not always a good fit for families with kids.

 Fun Facts About Yorkiepoo

-- The lifespan of Yorkiepoo dogs is 12 to 15 years.
+- The lifespan of Yorkipoo dogs is 12 to 15 years.

 - These dogs sometimes act just like cats, and they love climbing furniture.

 - They are excellent jumpers.